hbo/openldap-mdb-deref-problem/README.md

 ldap://127.0.0.1:1234

-The DIT contains People and property entries, and Groups, where each group has alias subentries, which point to the people in the group.
+The DIT contains People and property entries, and Groups, where each group has alias subentries, which point to the respective people entries of the  group members.

 The size of the DIT can be manipulated by setting a couple of variables to different values: